FebruaryGJB2013/Windows-VM-For-Docker/README.md

 ---

+### ⚠️ Important Setup Notice
+> **The installation process will take a while.** Please be patient and **only click once** when navigating the menus.
+During the Linux Ubuntu setup, the system lags heavily because KVM Hardware Acceleration is turned off (`KVM="N"`).

 ### Getting Started

 To get your environment up and running, please follow the instructions below.
-Ensure you have Docker Desktop installed and running before proceeding.
+Ensure you have Docker Desktop (or GitHub Codespaces) running before proceeding.

 1. **Open your terminal** (Command Prompt, PowerShell, or Terminal).
 2. **Execute the following command** to pull the image and start the container: